wordpressPHP/wp-posts-carousel/readme.txt

 = This plugin may require some others plugins or libraries: =
-* **Font Awesome** - this library is included but you can disable it in the plugin settings page
+* **Font Awesome** - this library is included but you can disable it on the plugin's settings page
 * **WordPress Popular Posts** - this plugin is required only if you want to display popular posts in the carousel

 = Now available in the following Languages =

 * English (en_EN)
 * Polish (pl_PL)